Enochteo/smart-attendance-system/README.md

 # Smart Attendance System
-An AI-powered attendance system that uses real-time face recognition and EAR liveness detection for lecturers or whoever to mark attendance through a web interface.
+An AI-powered attendance system that uses real-time face recognition and EAR liveness detection for lecturers or whoever to mark attendance through a

 ## Features
 - Real-time face detection